ropensci/tidyqpcr/paper.md

 * read in quantification cycle (Cq) and raw data from Roche LightCycler machines with single-channel fluorescence (`read_lightcycler_1colour_cq`, `read_lightcycler_1colour_raw`).
 * calibrate primer sets including estimating efficiencies and visualization of curves (`calculate_efficiency`).
 * visualize of amplification and melt curves (`calculate_drdt_plate`)
-* perform normalization and relative quantification to one or more reference targets by the $\Delta Cq$ method (`calculate_normcq`, `calculate_deltacq_bysampleid`).
+* perform normalisation and relative quantification to one or more reference targets by the $\Delta Cq$ method (`calculate_normcq`, `calculate_deltacq_bysampleid`).
 * delta delta Cq: normalization of delta Cq data across multiple samples (`calculate_deltadeltacq_bytargetid`).
-* accelerate further downstream analysis and visualization by writing tidy data frames that are fully compatible with the tidyverse suite of functions.
+* accelerate further downstream analysis and visualization by writing tidy data frames that are fully compatible with the tidyverse suite.

 We have conducted a series of user interviews to improve tidyqpcr's capabilities and documentation.
 The ease-of-use and documentation of tidyqpcr will enable efficient best-practice analysis of qPCR data by both novice and experienced programmers.